 The English Department is staffed by a team of dedicated, creative and experienced specialist teachers.
-We offer three A-levels: English Literature, English Language and English Language and Literature, plus both Standard and Higher Level IB English, and an opportunity to re-sit GCSE English Language, or study GCSE English Literature.
+We offer three A-levels: English Literature, English Language and English Language and Literature, and an opportunity to re-sit GCSE English Language, or study GCSE English Literature.
 The English Department, the largest department in the College, works hard to deliver a curriculum that is exciting, thought-provoking and challenging, providing a rich range of opportunities for students to develop and master core skills.
 We strive to instil a genuine passion and excitement about texts and ideas, nurturing the development of communication skills, alongside creativity in all of our students.
 Studying English at the Sixth Form College is a stimulating and dynamic experience.

 Courses Offered by the Department